 Or, you can edit an existing subscription.
 If you click on an existing subscription, by default all Azure Enterprise based subscriptions are named ‘Microsoft Azure Enterprise‘.
 You have the option to ‘Edit Subscription Details‘.

-Here you can rename the Azure subscription and change the Service Administrator to someone else.
+Here you can rename the Azure subscription or rename the Azure subscription in the Azure portal.
+Also under ‘Edit Subscription Details‘ you change the Service Administrator to someone else.
 Remember that with all new Azure subscriptions which are created by the Account Administrator, Azure stamps the Account Administrator as the Service Administrator by default, this is where you change that.

 The Azure Hierarchy